ArseniyKichkin/2021_Kichkin_infa/README.md

 Hello!
 This is my project.
-Here are some entertaining games you can enjoy playing.
+Here are some entertaining games and animations you can enjoy.